Kerry McCoy (wrestler): Coaching career

 McCoy and his wife, Abbie, were married in June in State College, Pennsylvania.
 The couple resides in College Park, Maryland.

 McCoy was hired as the executive director and head coach at the California Olympic Regional Training Center on June 8, 2020.
+In 2021, he become the executive director and head coach at the Lehigh Valley Wrestling Club Regional Training Center.